Header Ads

 Heat Bonded Non-woven:

-These geotextiles normally made from continuous filament fine fibers that has been laid randomly onto a moving belt and passed through the heated roller system when a thin sheet of textile is obtained.
+These geotextiles are normally made from continuous filament fine fibers that has been laid randomly onto a moving belt and passed through the heated roller system when a thin sheet of textile is obtained.

 Needle Punched Non-woven: